ialbert/pyblue-central/README.rst

 This will install the ``pyblue`` script.

 If you already have ``pyblue`` installed you can upgrade via ``easy_install -U pyblue`` or ``pip install --upgrade pyblue``

+You can also download the sources from the `Python Package Index <https://pypi.python.org/pypi/pyblue>`_

 Quick Start
 -----------